Top Vinyl Siding Color Combinations

 - Gutters: Generally speaking gutters are white, but they don’t have to be.
-Gutters come in a variety of colors and materials so depending on the style of the home this may be something you’ll want to consider.
-Sizes and styles vary.
+Gutters come in a variety of colors and materials so this is another thing to consider that most people overlook.

-- Driveway: The color and driveway material is also a factor.
-Concrete or asphalt goes with pretty much everything but if your going with a paver driveway make sure to take those colors into consideration when coordinating with siding colors.
+- Driveway: The color and driveway material is a factor.
+Concrete or asphalt match pretty much anything but if your going with a paver driveway make sure to take those colors into consideration when coordinating with siding colors.

 - Railings and/or columns: Match the style of the home.
 White is most common on beach houses here in NJ but we also have some modern homes that use metal and glass, traditional homes using black iron and Victorians opting for a more colorful palette.

-As a general design rule of thumb remember that homes look best with a combination of of colors, we tend to go with 3.
-This gives a good balance between, the main overall color, the secondary color and an accent color.
-Coordinate the house colors with the other exterior elements like landscaping, hardscaping and masonry like brick or stone veneer.
-The goal is for it all to be cohesive.
-All elements flowing harmoniously together creating that much desired wow factor.
+As a general rule of thumb remember that homes look best with a combination of colors, we tend to go with 3.
+This gives a good balance between, the main overall siding color, the secondary color and an accent color.
+Coordinate your siding colors with other elements like your landscaping, hardscaping and masonry.
+The goal is for it all to be cohesive, colors flowing together creating that much desired wow factor.

-The main color is your most predominant color.
+The main siding color is your most predominant color.
 Sometimes referred to as a field color.
-Generally this is the first thing you say when describing your home.
+Generally this is the first thing you say when describing the color of your home.
 For example, if someone asked what color your house is generally you’d say the main color first when describing the house.
-I live in a blue house with black shutters or a tan house with cultured stone veneer, etc.
+I live in a blue house with black shutters or a tan house with brown cultured stone and white trim.

-The main color tends to be your biggest financial investment.
-Re-siding a house can be done but it’s costly.
-When you select your main house color it’s a decision that tends to be permanent so take your time and choose carefully.
+The main siding color tends to be your biggest financial investment.
+When you select your primary siding color it’s a decision that tends to be permanent so take your time and choose carefully.

 The Accent Color

 A bright, bold color works perfectly on the front door but would look a bit nuts on the entire house.
 This is where the accent colors come in.
 Small elements with bolder colors can make a big impact.
-The perfect place to take risks by choosing colors that’ll really make a statement.
+This is the perfect place to take risks by choosing colors that’ll really make a statement.
 Show some personality by using accent colors to evoke some feeling.

-Use accent colors sparingly and tastefully however.
-A red front door has been the trendy accent color of choice for at least the last decade, and still looks great to this day, but you wouldn’t paint your whole house with it.
+Use accent colors sparingly however.
+A red front door has been the trendy accent color of choice for a long time but you wouldn’t paint your whole house with it.